 - Any additional material (e.g. audio, visual or other multimedia material)

-Title: should be clear and informative, without straining for literary effect or allusion.
-Not too long (should fit into one line), without quotation marks within it, preferably no question marks, and preferably without subtitle.
+Title: should be clear and informative, without straining for literary effect or allusion, and not too long (should fit into one line).

 Notes: should not be multiplied unreasonably.
 It is generally possible and often preferable to integrate elegantly much note material (and indeed, sometimes all of it) as asides in the text itself.
-When used, notes should be numbered consecutively, called at the appropriate point of the text, and presented in numerical order at the bottom of the page (not at the end of the text).
+When used, notes should be numbered consecutively, called at the appropriate point of the text, and presented in numerical order as footnotes (not endnotes).

 Acknowledgements: if any, they should be placed in a note, marked by an asterisk rather than a numeral, at the bottom of the first page, and called from the author’s name or article title.